-- Describe and define central concepts in global politics. - Show overview of the interconnections between different levels of political fields (global though to local). - Show overview over state and non-state governance systems.
+Show overview of the interconnections between different levels of political fields (global though to local).

+Show overview over state and non-state governance systems.

-- Select relevant methods for institutional analysis. - Identify central actors, institutions, processes and norms involved in the social production of political fields.
+• Select relevant concepts for institutional analysis.

+Identify central actors, institutions, processes and norms involved in the social production of political fields.

-- Collect and process relevant information for analysis of political dilemmas. - Critically reflect on central characteristics of formal and informal forms of politics. - Understand and critically reflect on the multidimensional character of politics in different fields (such as resource conflicts). - Analytically connect resource conflicts to conflicts over governance and state formation.
+Collect and process relevant information for analysis of political dilemmas.

+• Understand and critically reflect on the multidimensional character of politics in different fields

+(such as resource conflicts).

+Analytically connect resource conflicts to conflicts over governance and state formation.

+Details of the exam form:

-Type of assessment: Individual oral examination.
+Individual, oral examination.

-Type of assessment details:

 Prior to the oral examination students are given 5-7 questions prepared by the course responsible.
 At the oral examination, students randomly choose one of the questions prepared, and they are then given 20 minutes to prepare their presentation.
 The preparation is followed by 20 minutes oral examination.
-Aid: All aids allowed.Marking scale: 7-point grading scale.Censorship form: No external censorship.